Meng3www/PPlusPlus/logFile.md

 Questions for tomorrow:
-- what is the w' and u' in the formula?
+- what is the w' and u' in the formula? they are placeholders
-- is files with ".pkl" trained encoder/decoder or data set?
+- is files with ".pkl" trained encoder/decoder or data set? pickle is not important, any file that can hold data will do vocal.pkl: replacement with pytorch function that extracts vocab. more info on Google

 ------------------------------